This article originally appeared on VICE UK.

 VICE: Hi Cameron.
 Can you run me through how Grow Heathrow came to be?

 Cameron Richardson: It came from [the Heathrow] Climate Camp in 2007.
 There was a group of activists there who were really inspired by that, and they decided they needed to fight this fight.
 They moved into a rented house down the road and started Transition Heathrow with the local community, against the third runway.
-They were invited by the local residents to squat this bit of land that was originally an illegal scrap yard and source of antisocial behaviour.
+They were invited by the local residents to squat this bit of land that was originally an illegal scrap yard and source of antisocial behavior.
 Over five years we've transformed it into this amazing community project.

 I understand this as a protest site, but it also feels a bit like a human experiment.

 It's an alternative on your doorstep.
 We're trying to develop a life without reliance on oil.
 All of our heat is produced by wood; our shower is wood; there's the straw bale house, which is carbon negative as opposed to carbon positive, which most modern buildings are.
-We're not confessing to this being "the way", we're just showing examples of things that could lead to living a life without dependence on oil.
+We're not confessing to this being "the way," we're just showing examples of things that could lead to living a life without dependence on oil.
 In the space of where they want to build a climate disaster, we have built something that is the exact opposite.

 Has anything changed with the legality of you being here?

 There are two land owners here.
-We were meant to be in court on the 19th of February for this back bit of land with Lewdown Holdings Ltd, a faceless company registered in Guernsey.
+We were meant to be in court on February 19, for this back bit of land with Lewdown Holdings Ltd, a faceless company registered in Guernsey.
 But we got a three-month adjournment so we're definitely here for another three months.
 We've been to court about the front bit of land and there's an eviction warrant on it, but when we were supposed to get evicted the bailiffs didn't show up.
 Residents from all of the surrounding villages came down to support.
 When we go to court in May we have local people with witness statements, as well as ourselves, going along.
 We've always had fantastic local support.